influxdata/kapacitor/README.md

 * Emit data into an InfluxDB database.
 * Trigger events/notifications.

-### What you can NOT do with the DSL
+### What you can NOT do with TICK
-* Define custom functions in the DSL.
+* Define custom functions in the language.
     You can call out to custom functions defined via a plugins but you cannot define the function itself within the DSL.
     The DSL will be too slow to actually process any of the data but is used simply to define the data flow.

-### Example DSL scripts
+### Example TICK scripts

-Several examples demonstrating various features of the DSL follow:
+Several examples demonstrating various features of Kapacitor follow:

 #### Setup a dead man's switch